rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 to illustrate the feature.
-Once you’re familiar with the technique, you could use channels for any threads that need to communicate between each other, such as a chat system or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.
+Once you’re familiar with the technique, you could use channels for any threads that need to communicate between each other, such as a chat system or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the итоги.

 First, in Listing 16-6, we’ll create a channel but not do anything with it.
 Note that this won’t compile yet because Rust can’t tell what type of values we